viggo-gascou/leaderboards/README.md

 # Leaderboards

-Collection of all evaluation results from the ScandEval framework.
+Collection of all evaluation results from the EuroEval framework.